SteadyCadence/api-docs/content/03-organization.md

 _To learn more about organizations, [see our documentation on Organizations](https://docs.cadasta.org/en/02-organizations.html)._

-An organization JSON object contains the following properties.
+An organization JSON object contains the following properties:

-> NOTE: per DRF docs, `users` is also a property.
-However, when I test it on the API I don't see it.

-> Beth, users is a property of organization, but it is only present when you look at a single organzization.
-User will not be listed in the list of organizations.

 | Property | Type | Required? | Description |
 | --- | --- | :---: | --- |